dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3223: Context is critical in assessing alliances.
+### T3223: Consider each party's context and motivations in alliances.

 |Support|
 |---|